operator-framework/operator-sdk/website/content/en/docs/testing-operators/scorecard/_index.md

 ### XML format

-See below an example of XMl format produced by a scorecard test.
-Please note that the XMl is formatted to be compatible with the XUnit schema for post-processing the results.
+See the example below for the results of a scorecard test formatted in XML.
+Please note that the XML is formatted to be compatible with the XUnit schema for post-processing the results.

 ```xml
 <testsuites name="scorecard">